 What are Safety Incentive Programs?

 A safety incentive program, at its core, rewards employees for performing safe behaviors at work.
 These rewards-based initiatives encourage employees to uphold the given safety standards in the workplace.

 The other type of program is behavior-based.
-Behavior-based safety incentive programs focus on rewarding safe behaviors, like following safety protocol, reporting accidents, or reporting hazardous conditions.
-The key component of behavior-based incentive programs is that they encourage reporting hazards and near misses which can help employers improve the safety of the worksite.
+Behavior-based safety incentive programs focus on rewarding safe behaviors, like following safety protocols, reporting accidents, or reporting hazardous conditions.
+The key component of behavior-based incentive programs is that they encourage reporting hazards and near misses, which can help employers improve the safety of the worksite.